vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     You will see a notification when deployment is complete.

-    > **WARNING**: Policy settings could cause the deployment to fail during the final **createDevice** operation.
-You will find instructions below that help you to create the device manually and record the information that is required later in this lab.
+    > **WARNING**: Policy settings could cause the deployment to fail during the final "createDevice" operation.
+If this occurs, you will find instructions below that help you to create the device manually and record the information that is required later in this lab.

-1. Once the deployment has completed, in the left navigation area, to review any output values from the template,  click **Outputs**.
+1. Once the deployment has completed, in the left navigation area, to review the output values generated during the deployment,  click **Outputs**.

-    > **NOTE**: If the deployment failed during the **createDevice** operation, the **Outputs** pane will be empty.
+    > **NOTE**: If the deployment failed during the "createDevice" operation, the Outputs pane will be empty.

 1. In your text editor, create a record of the following Outputs for use later: